 - In testing, the serviceability load is about 0.5 of the ultimate load for a pierce fastened product.

 Therefore, if a product passes for serviceability it will comfortably exceed ultimate design load requirements.
-In the above example, the product has failed against serviceability but still exceeds ultimate load requirements./p>
+In the above example, the product has failed against serviceability but still exceeds ultimate load requirements.

-Refer to manufacturer's load/span tables for all other profiles, which should give the maximum recommended span for end and continuous spans when tested in accordance with 16.7 Wind and Point Load Testing
+Refer to manufacturer's load/span tables for all other profiles, which should give the maximum recommended span for end and continuous spans when tested as described in 16.7 Wind and Point Load Testing